flarum/docs/docs/contributing.md

 Before contributing, please read the [code of conduct](code-of-conduct.md).

 This document is a guide for developers who want to contribute code to Flarum.
-If you're just getting started, we recommend that you read the [Concepts](/extend/concepts.md) documentation in the Extension docs to understand a bit more about how Flarum works.
+If you're just getting started, we recommend that you read the [Getting Started](/extend/start.md) documentation in the Extension docs to understand a bit more about how Flarum works.

 ## What to Work On